junxit/us-congress-bills-112/metadata.md

 - 2011-06-22 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 2021.
 - 2011-06-22 — The Speaker designated the Honorable Jo Ann Emerson to act as Chairwoman of the Committee.
 - 2011-06-22 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2011-06-23 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2011-06-27 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 86.